 Employment and labor: Cases can include labor disputes, unlawful terminations, discrimination, and workplace safety.

-Environmental: Work with cases that focus on natural resource management, pollution, and land disputes.
+Environmental: Work with cases focusing on natural resource management, pollution, and land disputes.

 Family: Assist families with issues involving divorce, child support, adoption, marriage, and domestic partnerships.